serverless/blog/posts/2017-12-06-ci-cd-workflow-serverless-apps-with-circleci.md

 4. **Rollback scenario**: Unfortunately, sometimes serious bugs are discovered in the new version (blue) and code have to be rolled back.
 In this case, all traffic is redirected back to the blue environment.
 The blue environment is back being the live version.
 The green environment becomes staging.

 ### Routing Mechanics

-The routing of traffic is done by setting up a DNS service (AWS Route 53) in front of the API Gateway.
-In case of canary deployments, AWS Route 53 is switched from 'simple routing' to 'weighted routing' to achieve a percentage mix of user traffic between environments.
+The traffic routing is done by setting up a DNS service (AWS Route 53) in front of the API Gateway.

+In the case of canary deployments, AWS Route 53 is switched from 'simple routing' to 'weighted routing' to achieve a percentage mix of user traffic between environments.
 In case of blue/green deployments, the 'weighted routing' is toggled between 0% and 100% across the blue/green environments.

-**Update**: AWS announced [API Gateway support for canary deployments](https://aws.amazon.com/about-aws/whats-new/2017/11/amazon-api-gateway-supports-canary-release-deployments/) at AWS re:Invent 2017.
+**Update**: AWS announced [API Gateway support for canary deployments](https://serverless.com/blog/ultimate-list-serverless-announcements-reinvent/#canary-management-for-api-gateway) at AWS re:Invent 2017.

 ### Benefits of Serverless
 In traditional architectures, the canary and blue/green deployments are used after a lot of consideration and planning.
 The reason being, high costs of provisioning hardware and maintenance of multiple environments to realize the potential of such deployment patterns.

 The benefits of embracing serverless architectures are immediately evident because of no provisioning and no maintenance costs for multiple environments.
 To top it, pay-per-execution reduces execution costs significantly and you never pay for any idle infrastructure, in any environment.